 Cavity Prevention in Children

-Diligent oral hygiene maintenance is the strongest foundation for a healthy mouth.
+Good oral hygiene maintenance is the strongest foundation for a healthy mouth.
 As parents, you want to instill positive oral health habits in your child from the very beginning.
 Did you know that over half of children aged 5-9 have at least one cavity?

 Tooth decay is an infectious disease and is especially prevalent among school children.
-Tooth-related illnesses account for the loss of 52 million school hours each year.
+Tooth related illnesses account for the loss of 52 million school hours each year.

-If your child is especially prone to cavities, or if a low-sugar diet is not entirely realistic, you may want to talk to Dr. Elliott about preventative sealants.
+If your child is especially prone to cavities, or if a low-sugar diet is not entirely realistic, you may want to talk to Dr. Comeau about preventative sealants.
 This dental procedure uses a resin to fill in the pits and grooves on your molar teeth and makes them a less favorable environment for bacterial invasion.

 Dental Fillings FAQs